TomasHubelbauer/localhost.run-custom-domain-https/readme.md

    The banner in the domain detail in the Localhost.run admin will disappear once Localhost.run notices your DNS records.

+3. Run the site in HTTP tunnel mode to be able to host the LE HTTP challenge

+   `ssh -R example.org:80:localhost:3000 localhost.run`

-3. Create a public and private key value pair for the domain using LE
+4. Create a public and private key value pair for the domain using LE

    Follow the same steps as shown in the above section.

+5. Adjust the server to use the certificates for the custom domain name
+6. Run the site in TLS tunnel mode to use the custom certificates for the domain

+   `ssh -R example.org:443:localhost:3000 localhost.run`